pantasylover/go-playground/go_and_c/README.md

-These are Go programs that interface with structures and functions in C.
+Go Programs that interface with C via the [Cgo](https://pkg.go.dev/cmd/cgo) package using structures, functions, and more!

-* [Basic01](./basic01/) - Creates a basic a structure from C and prints the fields from the C structure (two integers and a string).
+* [Basic01](./basic01/) - A Go program that creates and prints a basic C structure (integer and string fields).
-* [Basic02](./basic02/) - Creates a *person* at the age of 26 and then increases their age to *27* 10 seconds later using C structures and functions.
+* [Basic02](./basic02/) - A Go program that creates a *person* at the age of 26 and then increases their age to *27* 10 seconds later using C structures and functions.